Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: An [ItemStackProviderJS](../bindings/#item-stack-provider), the output of the recipe
 - 2nd argument: An array of item ingredients, the inputs of the recipe
-- *optional 3rd argument*: An item ingredient, which identifies the which slot of the recipe is used as the 'input' if the output is input-dependent
+- *Optional 3rd argument*: An item ingredient, which identifies the which slot of the recipe is used as the 'input' if the output is input-dependent

 ### Examples